wredan/Twitch-Chat-Analyzer/Spark/Python/README.md

 Python > 3.4 is required.
 Python 3.7 is used by this container.

-## Spark Consumer creation
+## Spark Consumer Creation
-Il consumer è composto da uno script The consumer is made up of a python scripts that uses modules such as PySpark-2.4.6, Vader Sentiment Analysis and other support modules. che utilizza moduli quali PySpark-2.4.6, Vader Sentiment Analysis e altri moduli di supporto.
+Consumer is made up of a python scripts that uses modules such as PySpark-2.4.6, Vader Sentiment Analysis and other support modules.

 ### PySpark
 The PySpark module allows you to establish a connection to a Kafka topic for reading the content of a partition.